Jellix/AdaSDL/README.Linux.txt

-In you linux distribution install:
+In your linux distribution install:

 gnat 4.6+ (I use gnat 2012)
 gnat-gps